 Lack of adoption across the enterprise

-Many decision makers may still be under the impression that today’s PDF software requires users to first create their documents in other software such as a word processor or spreadsheet application and then export their documents as PDF files as the final step.
-While this was once true, it’s no longer the case.
+Many decision makers may still be under the impression that today’s PDF software requires users to create their documents in other software such as a word processor or spreadsheet application before exporting their documents as PDF files as the final step.
+While this was once true, it is no longer the case.

-Solutions like Foxit Phantom PDF give organizations the ability to create a document, apply a layout and edit the document all from within the PDF software application.
-There’s no need to work between multiple programs to create a file that is going to end up as a PDF in the end.
-From start to finish, across any platform, when the benefits of PDF are your goal—universality, security, searchability and more—a PDF software solution can be your answer.
+Solutions like Foxit Phantom PDF give organizations the ability to create a document, apply a layout, and edit the document all from within the PDF software application.
+There is no need to work between multiple programs to create a file that is going to end up as a PDF in the end.
+From start to finish across any platform, when the benefits of PDF (universality, security, searchability, and more) are your goal, a PDF software solution can be your answer.

 Reposted From: www.FoxItSoftware.com blog post Printing a PDF vs. Creating a PDF.